abhanjac/blood_cell_image_segmentation/README.md

 | Platelet clump | - | - | 36 | - |
 | Infected RBC | - | - | 407 | 13779 |
 | Healthy RBC | - | - | 3539 | 13779 |

+**The following flowchart shows how the training, testing and validation datasets are created.**